 The Ultimate Carrick-a-Rede Bridge Visitor Guide

-LAST UPDATED: 4/21/23 – Carrick-a-Rede Bridge Visitor Guide
+LAST UPDATED: 2/17/26 – Carrick-a-Rede Bridge Visitor Guide

 Carrick-a-Rede Bridge Visitor Guide

-Carrick-a-Rede Bridge Visitor Guide - Location Map
+Carrick-a-Rede Bridge Visitor Guide Navigation Menu

-The Carrick-a-Rede Bridge is located on the north coast of Northern Ireland, about an hour and 15-minute drive north from Belfast.
+The Carrick-a-Rede Bridge is located on the north coast of Northern Ireland, about an hour and 15-minute drive north of Belfast.
 It is only a 10-minute drive from Ballycastle if you are looking for somewhere to grab lunch before or after visiting.

-The bridge is also in pretty close proximity to the Giant’s Causeway (a short 25 minute drive), which is another feature of Northern Ireland that we will be writing about in the coming weeks.
+The bridge is also in pretty close proximity to the Giant’s Causeway (a short 25-minute drive), which is another feature of Northern Ireland that we will be writing about in the coming weeks.
 Both the Carrick-a-Rede Bridge and the Giant’s Causeway are stops that we absolutely recommend if you are in Northern Ireland.

 What to Know Before You Visit